scanoss/scanoss.js/README.md

 scanner.scan([scannerInput]);
 ```

-### Events

-The module provides a set of events that can be used to trigger actions.
+The scanner object provides a set of events that can be used to trigger custom actions.
-Some events are shown in the example above.
+These events are listed in the table above and were previously mentioned.

 | Event Name          | Description                         |
 | ------------------- | ----------------------------------- |